 During this stage, your energetic frequency raises, and those high-vibe signals you radiate make you a vibrational match to new and exciting opportunities.

 And you’ll notice lots of synchronicities popping up (e.g. you want to create a line of dog sweaters featuring positive quotes and your new neighbour owns a pet store.
 Score!).
 You realize that the universe is truly guiding you in the right direction.

 At this point, I knew myself so much better.
 My eagerness to please others had now switched to eagerness to please myself.

 I could see how fortunate I was for taking the leap.
 I could see how much it had taught me.
 And I knew I was moving in the right direction.

 As you receive more and more clarity about who you are and what you want, your new career direction unfolds — revealing ideas and opportunities you hadn’t previously considered.
-Leave room for this change and expansion as your career transformation aligns with your personal transformation.
+It’s as if your career transformation begins to align with your personal transformation.

 Following this new, clear direction builds your confidence, your self-worth, your drive, and your excitement about life.

 Thank yourself for having the courage to take the leap and move through all of the growth and transformation that came along with it.